broadbent/scootplayer/README.md

 ## Example MPDs ##

 Example MPDs are found in the `examples/mpd` folder.
 These MPDs are not my own, nor do I host the content.
 These are taken from the [DASH dataset](http://www-itec.uni-klu.ac.at/ftp/datasets/mmsys12/BigBuckBunny/) over at [ITEC](http://www-itec.uni-klu.ac.at/).

+## MPD validation ##

+`scootplayer` supports the validation of MPD XML files using the [schema provided by the ISO](http://standards.iso.org/ittf/PubliclyAvailableStandards/MPEG-DASH_schema_files/DASH-MPD.xsd).
+This schema (and its dependecies) can be found in the `validation` folder.

+The schema included with `scootplayer` is slightly modified from the original.
+The namespace, by default, is defined as `urn:mpeg:dash:schema:mpd:2011`.
+However, example MPDs, including those that ship with `scootplayer`, often use a alternatively capitalised version of this namespace: `urn:mpeg:DASH:schema:MPD:2011`.
+Until this is normalised, we will follow the majority and support the alternative capitalisation.

+It is important to consider that the validation process takes time.
+If you are using `scootplayer` as a tool for evaluation, it may be prudent not to turn validation on.
+It is mainly intended as a debugging feature to help with the menagerie of old and non-standard MPDs available.

 ## Experimental Features ##